 A car’s radiator works harder during warm summer months.
-Over time, blockages form inside the radiator, making the system less efficient, and your car more likely to overheat — potentially cracking your head gasket.
-Replacing a head gasket is a very expensive repair, costing between $731 and $1771 depending upon vehicle type.
+Over time, blockages from inside the radiator, making the system less efficient, and your car more likely to overheat — potentially cracking your head gasket.
+Replacing a head gasket is a very expensive repair, costing between $731 and $1771 depending upon the vehicle type.

 A better course of action is to have your radiator flushed to remove the blockages.
 The average cost for this service is between $50 and $155 and most mechanics recommend having it done every 36,000 miles.
 Refer to your owner’s manual for what’s recommended for your vehicle.